-Marvel is back with its first live-action release since way back in 2019, with new limited TV series WandaVision also representing Marvel Studios' first foray on to the small screen.
-Follow our guide as we explain how to watch WandaVision online and stream the new Avengers spin-off with Disney Plus right now.
+Marvel is back with its first live-action release since way back in 2019, with new limited TV series WandaVision also representing Marvel Studios' first splash on the small screen.
+Follow our guide as we explain how to watch WandaVision online and stream the new Avengers spin-off on Disney Plus from just $6.99/£7.99 a month - the watching details below apply to the entire series, or we can tell you specifically how to watch WandaVision episode 9, the series finale, which has just been released.

 Release date: January 15, 2021